 Announcement of repurchases, early redemptions and cancellations

 5.79 Any repurchases, early redemptions or cancellations of the issuer’s securities, other than equity securities, must be announced when an aggregate of 3% of the initial number of the relevant class of securities has been purchased, redeemed or cancelled and for each 3% in aggregate of the initial number of that class acquired thereafter.
-Such announcement must be made as soon as possible and, in any event, by not later than 08h30 on the business day following the day on which the relevant threshold is reached or exceeded.
-The announcement must state the number of securities purchased, redeemed or cancelled since the most recent announcement, the number of the class of securities that remain outstanding, and when the securities repurchased are to be cancelled and the listing removed, if applicable.
+Such announcement must be made as soon as possible and, in any event, by not later than 08h30 on the second business day following the day on which the relevant threshold is reached or exceeded.
+The announcement must state the number of securities purchased, redeemed or cancelled since the most recent announcement, the number of the class of securities that remain outstanding, and when the securities repurchased are to be cancelled and the listing removed, if applicable. [alignment with 11.27]

 Period between repurchase and notification

-5.80 In circumstances where the repurchase is not being made pursuant to an offer announced in accordance with paragraph 5.78 and the repurchase results in the company reaching or exceeding a relevant threshold as specified in paragraph 5.79, no further repurchases may be effected until after notification in compliance with paragraph 5.79 has been made.
+5.80 In circumstances where the repurchase is not being made pursuant to an offer announced in accordance with 5.78 and the repurchase results in the issuer reaching or exceeding a relevant threshold as specified in 5.79, no further repurchases may be effected until after notification in compliance with 5.79 has been made.

 Convertible securities